frothkoetter/cdw/README.md

 ) iata_length_test;
 ```

-The test shows that 42 rows are not having the correct lenght.
+The test shows that 42 rows are not having the correct length.

 |failures |	should_warn	| should_error |
 | :- | :- |  :- |
 | 42 |	true |	false |

-Running the 3rd test and find quotation marks
+Running the 3rd test and find quotation marks in the field AIRPORT

 ```sql
 /*